mlinggar/LinggarCode/DataEngineering/01_EndToEndIngestionFramework/README.md

 * `ANALYTICS_ENGINEER`: Use dbt labs.
 It needs to read from RAW, and have full power to create, update, and drop tables in BRONZE, SILVER, and GOLD
 * `BI_ANALYST`: Use Tableau/ business users.
 It only needs read-only access, and only to the GOLD schema (shouldn't see raw or silver data).
 * `DATA_ENGINEER`: Inherits all the roles above so can build, troubleshoot, and see everything including managing the Azure-Snowpipe.

+### 5. GitHub Folder Explanation
+GitHub is used for version control, tracking every change and detail across this project.
+The repository is structured as follows:
+* `azure-function`: Dedicated to Azure Functions.
+All ingestion Python code is housed within the `src` folder.
+* `data-factory`: Dedicated to Azure Data Factory pipelines, orchestration, and the Azure-Git connection.
+* `dbt`: Dedicated to the dbt Git connection for data transformation layers.
+* `snowflake-snowpipe-integration`: Dedicated to the Snowflake-Azure integration setup, Snowpipe auto-ingestion configurations, and RBAC (Role-Based Access Control) queries.

 ## Repository Structure